OpenVPN/openvpn3-linux/README.md

 * Testing
   This code is quite new, but has been used a lot in various setups.
-  Please reach out on FreeNode @ #openvpn for help and discussing issues you encounter, or subscribe to and ask on the openvpn-users@lists.sourceforge.net mailing list.
+  Please reach out on libera.chat @ #openvpn for help and discussing issues you encounter, or subscribe to and ask on the openvpn-users@lists.sourceforge.net mailing list.